n-batalha/ansible-roles/README.rst

 How to use
 ----------

-Setup an environment with  (as the current stable Ansible Galaxy does not support roles in a monorepo).

 Because :code:`pipenv` might not yet be installed (as it is a role we provide), we just assume Python 3 is:

 .. code-block::